JohnCarmichael3000/PowerShellNiceties/README.md

 # PowerShellNiceties

-simple time saving scripts - where were you all my life...
+Simple time saving scripts - where were you all my life...

+Though scripting and automation your power expands.